pdrummond/pauldrummond.dev/src/posts/react-and-docker.md

 server at `http://localhost:3030`.
 You should see the feathers logo if everything is working correctly.

-Usually, this is where we'd switch to the frontend app to hoook it up to our "messages" service.
+Usually, this is where we'd switch to the frontend app to hook it up to our "messages" service.
 But first we want to add it to Docker so we don't need to run the server and the frontend separately.